Adlink-ROS/BT_ros2/README.md

 The position and orientation should be put into BT file and the orientation value we use here is Quaternion.

-If you only has Euler Angle and want to transfer to Quaternion, refer to the online tools, such as https://quaternions.online/
+If you only have Euler Angle and want to transfer to Quaternion, please refer to online tools, such as https://quaternions.online/